42willow/ctp-anki/README.md

 	- Copy the code on the webpage.
 	- In Anki, go to Tools > Addons > Get Addons and paste the code
 2. Go into Tools > Addons > ReColor > Config > Advanced
-3. Find the scheme you want [here](https://github.com/catppuccin/anki/tree/main/themes/) and copy the entire contents.
+3. Find the theme you want [here](https://github.com/catppuccin/anki/tree/main/themes/) and copy the entire contents.
 4. Paste them into the ReColor advanced config menu.

 ### Method 2